Do we have a story crisis? The truth about the ecological and human crisis

 With such a limited way of thinking one create more problems elsewhere and outside their little tiny world.
-For example, the fast fashion corporation H&M a few years back wrote in their conscious fashion report that they aimed to use 100% more sustainable fabrics before 2020 (now it´s moved to 2025) while at the same time has an aggressive growth strategy of 10-15% yearly.
+For example, the fast-fashion corporation H&M a few years back wrote in their conscious fashion report that they aimed to use 100% more sustainable fabrics before 2020 (now it´s moved to 2025) while at the same time has an aggressive growth strategy of 10-15% yearly.

 Since the have approximately 4100 stores means they open around 400-450 (actual plan is 425) new store in 2017.
 The footprint of a retail store + the increased collection of units needed only for this operation alone makes the savings by using more sustainable materials a joke.
-The Ecological footprint of the stores opening alone increases their footprint x2 factor.
+The Ecological footprint of the stores opening alone increases its footprint x2 factor.
 Just the water footprint of cotton regardless use of organic or conventional is approximately 20.000 litres per kilogram of cotton.
-One kilogram of cotton = 7 T-Shirts regular quality.
-H&M average turn-over per store more than one million USD a year.
+One kilogram of cotton = 7 T-Shirts of regular quality.
+H&M average turn-over per store of more than one million USD a year.
 That´s a lot of tees.
 The saves have no effect.

-H&M is not caring about the environment, their spending on green PR and advertising does not relate to the number of green products they have in their collection, after visiting 3 stores I had difficulty finding products in store and the staff was not aware or could help me out.
+H&M is not caring about the environment, their spending on green PR and advertising does not relate to the number of green products they have in their collection, after visiting 3 stores I had difficulty finding products in-store and the staff was not aware or could help me out.
 H&M is not alone in the fashion industry regarding greenwashing, but they promote sustainability heavily.